mkbabb/parse-that/docs/perf-optimization-ts.md

 ### Monolithic JSON Fast Path (`json-fast.ts`)

-A hand-written recursive JSON parser using the same `ParserState` infrastructure but with zero combinator overhead — direct byte dispatch, inline string/number scanning, and `JSON.parse()` only for escaped strings.
+A hand-written recursive JSON parser using the same `ParserState` infrastructure but with zero combinator overhead—direct byte dispatch, inline string/number scanning, and `JSON.parse()` only for escaped strings.
 Equivalent to the Rust fast path in architecture.